-It is still cranberry season, and it would not be fair of me not to share cranberry gin and this recipe for a blush cocktail with you.
+It is still cranberry season, and it would not be fair of me not to share this cranberry gin along with a recipe for a blush cocktail with you.
 In the height of holiday planning, wrapping gifts, entertaining, and traveling, I got a wild whim to make cranberry gin.
 I mean, why not add just one more thing to my to-do list.
-I had seen a recipe floating around the Internet, and I was intrigued as I do love to flavor gin as well as vodka with fruit or herbs.
-Unfortunately, I could not find the recipe, and all I remember is that it was made with gin, cranberries and sugar.
-So I winged it, and came up with this lovely Cranberry Gin Blush Cocktail.
-I think it would be perfect for Valentine’s Day!
+I had seen a recipe floating around the Internet, and I was intrigued as I do love to flavor gin as well as vodka using fruit or herbs.
+I played around and came up with this lovely Cranberry Gin Blush Cocktail.
+It would be perfect for Valentine’s Day!

 The process is simple.
 I took a bag of fresh cranberries (12 ounces) and lightly macerated them.
 Then I divided them between two mason jars, which I filled with a bottle of gin (one bottle divides nicely between two large jars).
 After putting the lid on (yes, I just told you to do that), I gave the jars a shake, shake, shake and slipped them into the freezer.
 There they sat for two weeks.
 Once the gin was a lovely shade of pink, I strained it through 2 layers of cheesecloth.
 Re-bottled the gin into the original bottle; did I forgot to mention, do not toss out the gin bottle!
 Once the gin is re-bottled slip it back into the freezer to enjoy.
 You may be wondering where the sugar gets added?
 I did not want the gin to be overly sweet as I was planning to use it in cocktails, so I did not add any sugar.
 The gin is perfect on its own over ice; slightly tart (thank you cranberries) with a juniper berry undertone.
 It just needs a little twist to complete this on the rocks beverage.
 Very refreshing.

-Now on to the cocktails ….
+Now on to the cocktails.
 The obvious cocktail to make is a pink gin and tonic.
-Or how about pink ramos fizzes; perfect for a romantic breakfast in bed.
+Or how about pink Ramos fizzes; perfect for a romantic breakfast in bed.
 How about making your partner “blush” with this romantic cocktail.
-I thought this would be perfect for Valentines’s Day.
-Oh, did I mention, I am in the mood to do girly things for Valentines day this year.
+I thought this would be perfect for Valentine’s Day.
+Oh, did I mention, I am in the mood to do girly things for Valentine’s day this year.
 I never do anything beyond a card and making a special dinner at home.
 Sounds like any ole day doesn’t it?
-I have been thinking traditions and romance a lot lately, and I confessed to Lenny, today, that he may be seeing some hearts floating around pre-February 14.
+I have been thinking about traditions and romance a lot lately, and I confessed to Lenny, today, that he may be seeing some hearts floating around pre-February 14.